Carmen Aída Lazo: Politics

 In 2018, she was elected as the representative of the National Concertation Party (PCN) to be registered in the presidential election of El Salvador in 2019.
 She is currently a candidate for the Vice Presidency of El Salvador for the PCN together with Carlos Calleja from ARENA.

 Personal life

-She is married to Ivan Sanjines and mother of 2 children, Pandy and Camila.
+She is married to Ivan Sanjines and mother of 2 children, Andres and Camila.